Complex Magazine – “Buy. Collect. Obsess.”

-This is this year´s last “Home Invasion“, my monthly platform to remember the good old days and give you a glimpse into how I became what I am – a guy way to much obsessed with clothing who makes a living out of being obsessed with clothing.
+This is the final installment of “Home Invasion” for this year, my monthly platform where I reminisce about the good old days and provide you with a glimpse into how I became the person I am today—a guy overly obsessed with clothing, who now makes a living out of this passion.

 Other outstanding cover pairings included Mos Def and David Bowie (2002), Aerosmith’s Steven Tyler and DJ Rob Swift (2003), Travis Barker and Lil’ Wayne (2006), Andre3000 and Will Ferrell (2008) and A$AP Rocky posing with Jeremy Scott in a shooting similiar to the famous “Basquiat vs. Warhol Boxing Match“ photo (2012).